Omer0191/bpb3/differential_expression.md

   <li><code>min_medianRPKM: </code>(float) Check the median of RPKM in each group, and only keep genes with RPKM greater than the minimum value in bith groups.If quantile normalization is activated, then the quantile normalized values are checked, default is None" </li>
   <li><code>output_all_values: (float) </code>Put values (RPKM or their z-scores) for all input datasets as additional columns in the output file, default is False."</li>
   <li><code>test_method:  </code>(int) Differential expression test methods: 0 for KS-test, 1 for T-test, default is 0 for KS-test</li>
+  <li><code>output_file:  </code>Output file name.
+Two columns will be written: gene name and the corresponding KS test P-value.
+Only genes with P-values smaller than the threshold given by --p_value parameter will be written, default is -.</li>

 </ul>